-Let’s face it, technology is not only the way of the future, it is the future for our children.
+Let’s face it, technology is not only the way of the future but it is also the future for our children.

 They are growing up in a society where cell phones and tablets are like an extension of their body.
-They are going to be in a society which heavily depends on the use of these types of technology for their careers and lifestyles.
+They are going to be in a society that heavily depends on the use of these types of technology for their careers and lifestyles.
+They need to be assured that they are secure when using their cellphones no matter what so showing them phone security statistics and discussing with them ways in which they can protect themselves is very important.

 I love letting my kids have screen time, I mean I need a break too!
 I need to finish mopping the floors, cook dinner and maybe check my own Facebook page.
 But like all things, there is a time and place for everything.